blossomingiris/next.js-auth/README.md

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.

-This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.
+This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Urbanist, a custom Google Font.

-### Enviroment variables
+## Enviroment variables

 Setup your own eviroment variables in .env in project root directory: